CliffS/mustache-file/README.md

     mustache [options] template.mustache [ context.json ]
       options:
         -o | --output:    Output path for the rendered text (STDOUT if not specified)
+        -p | --pretty:    Reformat the html output
-        -v | --version: Print version and exit
+        -e | --extension: override the default extension of .mustache -v | --version:   Print version and exit
         -h | --help:      This help list

 If no context is required, `context.json` can be omitted.
 Also, the suffixes `.mustache` and `.json` will be added automatically if omitted.

+It is possible to override the `.mustache` suffix with the `--extension` switch.
+This will add the correct extension for the main file and all the partials.
+For example:

+    mustache --extension 'html' index

 If no output file is specified, output will be to stdout.